paperless-ngx/paperless-ngx/docs/consumption.rst

    so if you set the subject to ``Correspondent - Title - tag,tag,tag``, you'll get what you expect.
 Also, you must include the aforementioned secret string in every email so the fetcher knows that it's safe to import.
+   Note that Paperless only allows the email title to consist of safe characters to be imported.
+These consist of alpha-numeric characters and ``-_ ,.'``.
 5. After a few minutes, the consumer will poll your mailbox, pull down the message, and place the attachment in the consumption directory with the appropriate name.
 A few minutes later, the consumer will import it like any